jeffreykegler/old_kollos/notes/misc/leo2.md

 but this is not the case for Aycock & Horspool's rewrite.

-The Marpa algorithm allows the user to specify semantics for empty rules and nullable and nulling symbols, and the fact that the parse engine is using a rewritten grammar is invisible to the user.
+The Marpa algorithm uses a rewrite based on the ideas of Aycock & Horspool, and Marpa allows the user to specify semantics for empty rules and nullable and nulling symbols.
+The fact that Marpa's parse engine is using a rewritten grammar, free of empty rules, is not visible to the user.

 ## Is Leo's optimization worth it?